el-pol/pol-form-coding-test/README.md

 ## Choice of stack
 I chose `create-react-app` with Chakra UI.
 I am very comfortable working with React.
 I wanted the UI to look clean and not spend too much time on styling, that's also why I chose Chakra.
 I've used it in the past with personal projects.
 The goal for me was to set up something fast & usable that looks nice without too much effort, hence my choice.
 If this were a professional project, I would have used TypeScript as well.

+## Notes
+- The task said *there are three countries to handle*.
+But I was not sure if this meant three special cases, or three countries in total.
+I assumed we only have 3 options in total.
+You can see that in the selector we only have those three countries (Spain, Ghana, Brazil).
+If this is not the case, what we would do is populate the selector with a list of countries.
+I would have checked the Internet for a pre-made list and just added it here.

 ## Available Scripts

 In the project directory, you can run: